ChatGPT exposes over 100,000 user chats to Google search

 As a result, over 100,000 discussions - including admissions of fraud, confidential business contracts, non-disclosure agreements, mental health issues, resumes, and personal advice - were exposed to the public by search crawlers and indexed on Google.

-The leak affected both professionals (such as doctors, lawyers and marketers) and individuals, with potential consequences including privacy and confidentality violations, anxiety and distress, loss of confidence and reputational damage, risks to personal safety and individual and organisational security.
-It also exposed organisations to potential regulatory actions and legal liability.
+The leak affected both professionals (such as doctors, lawyers and marketers) and individuals, with consequences including privacy and confidentiality violations and loss of confidence and reputational damage.

 OpenAI disabled the feature hours after it rolled out, describing it as a "short-lived experiment".
 However, the scraped dataset remained archived and outside of OpenAI or Google’s control - meaning the exposed data cannot now be fully deleted or retracted.